keewenaw/Ethereum-Wallet-Cracker/README.md

 * Check if this address ever had coins in it and if they were previously moved
 *	Generate mnemonic phrases for secondary fuzzing - https://github.com/de-centralized-systems/python-bip39/

-# Need Customization Help?
+# Need Help?

-Contact me @Keewenaw on Telegram or here on GitHub.
-I'm happy to work with you to customize the script or provide you with white-glove consulting solutions for recovering the private key to your own Ethereum wallet.
+I don't usually check open issues on this repo.
+If you need hands-on help, contact me @Keewenaw on Telegram, LinkedIn, or here on GitHub.
+I'm happy to work with you to, for a fee, customize the script or provide you with white-glove consulting solutions for recovering the private key to your own Ethereum wallet.